degdigital/UIEcosystem/README.md

     ```

 **Nested Selectors**
 * Following BEM or pseudo BEM should allow you to avoid unnecessary nesting.
-This creates CSS that is both easier to maintain and smaller in size.
+This creates CSS that is easier to maintain, less fragile, and smaller in size.
 When nesting does become needed, it should be kept as shallow as possible.
-A good code smell is to refactor and break out CSS that requires nesting beyond three levels deep.
+A good rule of thumb is to nest selectors no more than three levels deep.

+    When selectors become more deeply nested than three levels, you're likely writing CSS that is:
+    * Strongly coupled to the HTML & fragile
+    * Overly specific
+    * Not reusable

 * When nesting is required, nesting order should be based on specificity.
     1. __Properties applied to selector__: `property: value;`
     2. __Element modifiers__: `:before`, `:hover`, `&--modifier`